veena1486/100-days-of-code/log.md

 **(b) Thoughts/Insights:**
 This is very neat.
 In just two lines of code, I am able to explore the data based on data types and also get an descriptive summary of my features.

+## Day 14- 05 June, 2020
+**(a) Today's Progress:**
+Today I worked creating feature visualization using GGally and also worked on building the data processing pipeline using functional programming in R.
+**(b) Thoughts/Insights:**
+I realise that my progress is pretty slow!!
+A snail would overtake me!!
+But that's OK.
+My foundations are getting built and its better to invest more time on building the foundations than rushing through to just build a project and not understanding the results at all.